coinbase/nft-dapp-starter-kit/smart-contracts/README.md

    npx hardhat compile
    ```

-1. Deploy the contract (default network is set to Rinkeby)
+1. Deploy the contract (default network is set to Goerli, may take up to ~2 min)

    ```
    yarn deploy